dyosorio/inventory-tracking-app/README.md

     [Nest] 47430  - 11/06/2024, 12:30:55 PM     LOG [KafkaService] Webhook notification sent: {"status":"Alert received successfully"}
     ```

 - If you get this error instead of the decrease below threshold Webhook notification, it means you need to generate a new ngrok URL.
-Follow the steps below to fix.
+Follow the steps below to solve it.
     ```
     [Nest] 10255  - 11/06/2024, 12:25:08 PM   ERROR [KafkaService] Error sending webhook notification:
     [Nest] 10255  - 11/06/2024, 12:25:08 PM   ERROR [KafkaService] AxiosError: Request failed with status code 404